mesosphere/dcosdev/README.md

 git checkout -b myservice
 ```

-From your project folder use the *dcosdev release ...* command to upload the release artifacts to s3, and to add new folder with universe files to the myservice universe branch.
+From your project folder use the *dcosdev release ...* command to upload the release artifacts to s3, and to add a new folder with universe files to the myservice universe branch.

 ```
 dcosdev release 0.1.0-1.0.0 0 <s3-bucket> --universe=<Path to a clone of https://github.com/mesosphere/universe >